Studying nature trains one to be comfortable with complexity and uncertainty.

 – Threatened plant species ecology

-– Extensive work in population genetic analysis for plants and animals
+– Extensive expertise in population genetic analysis for plants and animals (SNPs and SSRs)

 – Mark-recapture of insect pollinators